-Environmental Defenders Office has contributed our law and policy reform expertise to a landmark report in an effort to reverse the alarming loss of Adelaide's significant and mature trees.
+The EDO has contributed law and policy reform expertise to a landmark report in an effort to reverse the alarming loss of Adelaide's significant and mature trees.

 The June report from the Conservation Council of South Australia, with input from several other organisations, captures the latest data from across Adelaide's suburbs and highlights the dangers to wellbeing and the economy if the trend towards tree loss continues.